Navigating Relationships: How to Balance Expectations and Compatibility

 Read that as many times as you need to.

-And also consider the fact that because just because you love someone doesn't mean you accept them.
-And those you don't accept, you can NOT coexist with.
+And also, consider the fact that just because you love someone doesn't mean you accept them.
+And those you don't take, you can NOT coexist with.

-So if you notice that you and your partner are arguing and/or disagreeing a lot, it means first that you all may no longer be compatible.
+It's that simple.
+So, if you notice that you and your partner are arguing and/or disagreeing a lot, it means that you may no longer be compatible.

 Why?

-Ultimately you make the choice to say "I accept you" or not.
+Ultimately, you choose to say "I accept you" or not.
 So ask yourself, is your partner worth accepting?

 SHARE YOUR COMMENTS BELOW!